Install Docker for WindowsEstimated reading time: 6 minutes

 docker-machineto manage remote VMs.

-- Virtualization must be enabled.
+- Virtualization must be enabled in BIOS and CPU SLAT-capable.
 Typically, virtualization is enabled by default.
-(Note that this is different from having Hyper-V enabled.)
+This is different from having Hyper-V enabled.
 For more detail see Virtualization must be enabled in Troubleshooting.

-- The current version of Docker for Windows runs on 64bit Windows 10 Pro, Enterprise and Education (1511 November update, Build 10586 or later).
-In the future we will support more versions of Windows 10.
+- The current version of Docker for Windows runs on 64bit Windows 10 Pro, Enterprise and Education (1607 Anniversary Update, Build 14393 or later).

 - Containers and images created with Docker for Windows are shared between all user accounts on machines where it is installed.
-This is because all Windows accounts will use the same VM to build and run containers.
-In the future, Docker for Windows will better isolate user content.
+This is because all Windows accounts use the same VM to build and run containers.

-- Nested virtualization scenarios, such as running Docker for Windows on a VMWare or Parallels instance, might work, but come with no guarantees (i.e., not officially supported).
+- Nested virtualization scenarios, such as running Docker for Windows on a VMWare or Parallels instance, might work, but come with no guarantees.
 For more information, see Running Docker for Windows in nested virtualization scenarios

 - What the Docker for Windows install includes: The installation provides Docker Engine, Docker CLI client, Docker Compose, Docker Machine, and Kitematic.